-I’m an award-winning writer and magazine editor, a published novelist, an effortless copywriter, an experienced ghostwriter, and an ace refiner of book-length manuscripts.
+I’m an award-winning writer and former magazine editor, a published novelist, an effortless copywriter, an experienced ghostwriter, and an ace refiner of book-length manuscripts.
 In other words, an accomplished generalist whose beat is basically…everything.

 My first novel, Bright Before Us, was published in 2011.
 I’m finishing a second.
 I’ve also ghostwritten four books, focused on such varied topics as negotiation tactics and egg-freezing.
 (I’d tell you the titles, but then I’d have to kill you.)

-I live to read; my TBR list is, at press time, 21,351 titles long (not a joke).
+My TBR list is, at press time, 21,351 titles long (not a joke).
 I make killer fried chicken.
 I believe The Sopranos is the best show ever made.
 (Don’t hassle me.)
 I have a son and a husband, and though I grew up in California, I now live—like so many former New Yorkers—in Maplewood, New Jersey.